vicious-widgets/vicious/README.md

   * returns 1st value as usage of all CPUs/cores, 2nd as usage of first CPU/core, 3rd as usage of second CPU/core etc.

+**vicious.widgets.cpufreq**

+Provides freq, voltage and governor info for a requested CPU.
+Supported platforms: Linux, FreeBSD.

+- Arguments (per platform):
+  * Linux: takes the CPU ID as an argument, i.e. "cpu0"
+  * FreeBSD: takes the CPU ID as an argument, i.e. "0"
+- Returns (per platform):
+  * Linux: returns 1st value as frequency of requested CPU in MHz, 2nd in GHz, 3rd as voltage in mV, 4th as voltage in V and 5th as the governor state
+  * FreeBSD: returns 1st value as frequency of requested CPU in MHz, 2nd in GHz, 3rd as voltage in mV, 4th as voltage in V and 5th as the governor state, but only the first two are supported (other values will be always `"N/A"`)

+**vicious.widgets.cpuinf**

+Provides speed and cache information for all available CPUs/cores.
+Supported platforms: Linux.

+- Arguments:
+  * None
+- Returns:
+  * returns a table with string keys, using CPU ID as a base: `{cpu0 mhz}`, `{cpu0 ghz}`, `{cpu0 kb}`, `{cpu0 mb}`, `{cpu1 mhz}` etc.

 **vicious.widgets.date**

 Provides access to os.date, with optional time formatting provided as the